Psychological health key terms

 high job demands

-work involving sustained or repeated high physical, mental or emotional effort.
-A job can involve a combination of high physical, mental and emotional demands.
+work involving sustained or repeated high physical, mental or emotional effort, or a combination of any of these.

 low job control

-when employees have little control over aspects of the work, including how or when a job is done.
+when employees have little control over aspects of their work, including how or when a job is done.

 low job demands